iOS 10 Release Date: 5 Things to Know

 The company always uses its iPhone events to announce a concrete software release date so look for the iOS 10 release date to get confirmed on stage in early September.

-As for the iOS 10 release date, we haven’t seen any rumors but Apple protocol calls for a release between the event and the iPhone 7 release date.
+As for the iOS 10 release date, we haven’t seen or heard any concrete rumors but Apple protocol calls for a release between the event and the iPhone 7 release date.
 The iPhone 7 release date is rumored for September 16th and September 23rd.

 The iOS 10 release date will likely land somewhere between September 7th and September 23rd, a few days before the iPhone 7’s street date.
 This isn’t confirmed but this is the most likely scenario as we enter the month of September.